 Tomatoes for the Desert: Best Varieties for Arizona

-When it comes to growing tomatoes in Arizona, choosing the right variety is key.
+When growing tomatoes in Arizona, choosing the right variety is key.
 With our blazing summers and short growing season, it’s crucial to pick tomatoes that mature quickly—typically in 60 to 90 days.
 Smaller to medium-sized fruits tend to handle the heat best.

 Here are some of my top picks for tomato varieties in Arizona, along with why they’re great and where you can find seeds: